 - Requires less space

-- Doesn’t require a large team
+- Doesn’t require a large team of food service workers

 - Can rely on third party delivery services